hyperdimensionalcomputingai/graph-to-hypervectors/README.md

 Rerun steps 1 and 4 to restore the initial four tables.
 Encoding lessons replace only their named tables.
 Use `GRAPH_HV_DB=/some/other/directory` for an isolated experiment.

-## 7. Add semantic values with Ollama
+## 7. Add semantic values with text embedding models

-Start your local Ollama service, then make sure the requested model is present:
+In this repo, we use a local Ollama service to pull the `nomic-embed-text` text embedding model.
+However, you can replace this part of the code with any model of your choice (e.g., `sentence-transformers`).

 ```sh
 ollama pull nomic-embed-text
 uv run python lessons/query_related_meanings.py
 ```

-Model download requires internet; inference is local.
+The initial model download requires internet, but all inference is done locally once the model is installed.
 Set `OLLAMA_HOST` to a full base URL if your service isn't at `http://localhost:11434`.
-No sentence-transformers dependency is used.
+External embedding model providers can use a similar approach.

 `semantic.py` calls Ollama's `/api/embed` endpoint.
 For symmetric comparisons, every phrase gets the same `clustering: ` prefix.
 The tested model produced 768-dimensional embeddings.
 The script reads the actual dimension rather than assuming it.